gityoav/metastock2pd/README.md

 # metastock2pd

-A simple utility to convert metastockdata to pandas dataframe.
+A simple utility to convert metastock data to pandas dataframe.

 You can conda install it from https://anaconda.org/yoavgit/metastock2pd